BlockchainCommons/bc-envelope-cli-rust/docs/XID-Edges.md

 > **Note:**
 >
-> Known values are resolved from JSON registry files in `~/.known-values/`.
+> Some known values are built in to the `envelope` tool, and you've already seen some used above, like `'isA'`, `'source'`, and `'target'`.
+Many available known values are not built in and are resolved from JSON registry files in `~/.known-values/`.
 If the registry files for a given ontology are not installed, using `known "foaf:Person"` will produce an error.
+>
-The remainder of this tutorial uses strings for portability, but known values are preferred when the registries are available.
+> The remainder of this tutorial uses strings for portability, but known values are preferred when the registries are available.
+> - [BCR-2023-002](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2023-002-known-value.md) describes the known values system in detail.
+> - The JSON registry files can be found [here](https://github.com/BlockchainCommons/Research/tree/master/known-value-assignments/json).

 ## Adding Edges to XID Documents